 1 As defined by Pennsylvania Law

-Following are average home (residential) sale prices by year and county over the last eleven years in the South Central Pennsylvania market area.
+Following are average home (residential) sale prices by year and county over the last twelve years in the South Central Pennsylvania market area.
 All statistics are extracted from local MLS services and may exclude private and non-brokered sales.
 Analysis of the year over year average price points to 2011 as the low mark of the recession in South Central PA.
-Overall market recovery and growth has continued since 2012 through 2019.
+Every county in the eight-county region saw price appreciation in 2020, despite Covid-19.

 The start of 2020 marked approximately ten years of real estate market growth, both in the residential and commercial sectors.
 This period of economic growth had been one of the longest in more recent history.
 Many had predicted a slow-down with stable market conditions in 2020 – that was until Covid-19.